Vishwakarthick1789/Global-Location-Tracker/README.md

 ### 3. Frontend Setup
 1. Open the `frontend` folder.
 2. Double-click `index.html` to open it in your browser.
-3. Allow location access when prompted and start tracking!
+3. Allow location access when prompted and start tracking.